VFL/AFL games records

 This page is a collection of VFL/AFL games records.
 The Australian Football League (AFL), known as the Victorian Football League (VFL) until 1990, is the elite national competition in men's Australian rules football.
-This list only includes home-and-away matches and finals; representative games (i.e. State of Origin or international rules), pre-season and Night Series games are excluded from the totals.
+This list only includes home-and-away matches and finals; representative games (i.e. State of Origin or international rules), pre-season and night series games are excluded from the totals.

 Most VFL/AFL games

 Below are the players who have played at least 300 games at VFL/AFL level; this list of players is often colloquially referred to as "the 300 club".
 Individuals who have participated as a player, coach and/or umpire in 300 league-sanctioned senior games – including home-and-away, pre-season, state representative and international rules games – are awarded life membership of the AFL.

-Updated to the end of round 1, 2023.
+Updated to the end of Preliminary Finals, 2025.

 Club games record holders

 Below are the players who hold the record for most games played at their respective clubs.

-Updated to the end of round 1, 2023.
+Updated to the end of Preliminary Finals, 2025.

+200-game players for one club

 VFL/AFL games record holder

 Below are the players who have held the record for the most games played at VFL/AFL level, beginning with the first player to reach 100 games.